-Pace yourself realistically, taking into account both the limitations of the frame and your depression.
-For example, you might need to take things more slowly and take frequent breaks.
+Pace yourself realistically, taking into account both your health problem and your depression.
+For example, you might need to take things more slowly than you have done in the past, to take more breaks, or to switch between one task and another, so that you do not spend too long doing one thing.
+Think creatively about how you might do something in a way that makes it more manageable.
 Think about what might get in the way of you doing something, and plan ways round these barriers.